2024 D&D Rogue Revisited

 • Bushwhack (Cost: 6d6).
 The target must succeed on a Constitution saving throw, or it has the Unconscious condition for 1 minute or until it takes any damage.
 If the target can see you or is aware of your position when you hit it with your Sneak Attack, it has advantage on the save.

-• Cheap Shot (Cost: 2d6).
+• Cheap Shot (Cost: 3d6).
 The target must succeed on a Constitution saving throw, or it has the Dazed condition until the end of its next turn.

-• Pocket Sand (Cost: 3d6).
+• Pocket Sand (Cost: 4d6).
 The target must succeed on a Dexterity saving throw, or it has the Blinded condition until the end of its next turn.

-You can use this feature twice, and regain all expended uses when you finish a short rest.
+You can use this feature a number of times equal to your Dexterity modifier, and regain all expended uses when you finish a short or long rest.

 17th Level: Slippery Mind